WICG/service-worker-static-routing-api/final-form.md

 };

 directory RouterUrlPatternCondition : RouterCondition {
-  // a relative path pattern string usable for URLPattern.
+  // A relative path pattern string usable for URLPattern, which implicitly set baseURL
-  // If you use URLPatternInit, baseURL and hostname should not
-  // be set.
+  // from the current origin that the ServiceWorker script belongs.
   (USVString or URLPatternInit) urlPattern;
 };